Glossary Term

 EDGE FUNCTION

 An edge function is server-side code that runs at a CDN edge location physically close to the visitor, instead of at a single origin server.
-Platforms like Cloudflare Workers, Vercel Edge Functions, Netlify Edge Functions and Deno Deploy run code in a lightweight V8 or Deno runtime at hundreds of points of presence worldwide, so a request never travels back to a central origin for simple personalisation, redirects, authentication checks, or A/B-test routing.
-The trade for that speed is a constrained runtime: edge functions cannot use the full Node.js API, are time-limited, and have small memory budgets compared with traditional serverless functions.
+Platforms like Cloudflare Workers, Vercel Edge Functions, Netlify Edge Functions and Deno Deploy execute code in a lightweight V8 isolate or Deno runtime at hundreds of points of presence worldwide, so a request never travels back to a central origin for simple personalisation, redirects, authentication checks, or A/B-test routing.
+Deployment is typically a small JavaScript or WebAssembly module pushed globally within seconds.
+The trade for that speed is a constrained runtime: edge functions cannot use the full Node.js API, are time-limited (often a few seconds of CPU time or less depending on plan), and have small memory budgets, commonly 128MB or less, compared with traditional serverless functions.
+They suit latency-sensitive logic run on every request, not heavy computation, long jobs, or large dependency trees.

 How it works